Skip to Main Content

 Cancer has a way of feeling all-encompassing.
 Those affected may feel like their identity revolves around being a cancer patient.
 That is simply not true.

 Your loved one is so much more than someone who has cancer.
-They could be a dog-lover, an artist, a parent… Help them focus on all the wonderful parts of their life that have nothing to do with their illness.
+They could be a dog-lover, artist, parent… Help them focus on all their amazing traits that have nothing to do with their illness.

 11. “Did you see the latest episode?”